UFO sightings are about to spike. Here’s the truth behind them.

 Television news is treating the newest revelations of a secret government program to study UFOs as if it’s something new, which it isn’t, of course.
 60 Minutes spent a May 17 segment (see below) on the latest claims, but only briefly mentioned Project Blue Book, a 15-year effort by the Pentagon in the 1950s and 60s to decipher UFO phenomena.
 The military’s furtive, cloak-and-dagger treatment of UFOs (They’re now called “unidentified aerial phenomena,” a distinction without a difference) spawned more exposure of color film stock.
 My all-time favorite is “The X-Files,” wherein outcast-but-still-employed FBI agent Fox Mulder attempts to unmask the government cover-up, believing “the truth is out there.”

-This is the actual truth: Some folks want full explanations for every mystery, and when one isn’t forthcoming, they assume the darkest scenarios.
+This is the actual truth: Some folks want full explanations for every mystery, and when one isn’t forthcoming, they assume the darkest scenarios, such as idiots who deny climate change.

 As usual, the discussion misses the forest for the trees.
 The foundational emotion to UFO madness is fear of the unknown, or more precisely, that things are not what they seem.
 After the horrific experience of World War II and the emergence of a perceived existential enemy in the Soviet Union, Americans saw spies and invaders in every dark corner; aliens from space arriving in mysterious craft were an easy way to express this anxiety.